bhattlab/AWIGen2Microbiome/workflows/README.md

 sed -i 's/2.6.0/3.0.3/g' db_mOTU_versions
 ```

-#### Phanta database
+### Database for phanta-lite

-For running [Phanta](https://github.com/bhattlab/phanta), please note that
+For running a lite version of [Phanta](https://github.com/bhattlab/phanta), please
-Phanta was developed as a Snakemake workflow and the port to Nextflow is a
+note that Phanta was originally developed as a Snakemake workflow and the port
-bit hacky.
-As of yet, it is pretty unclear if we will want to include it in
+to Nextflow is a bit hacky.
+As of yet, it is pretty unclear if we will want to
-the final analysis.
-If you want to run it, you will need a Kraken2 database.
+include it in the final analysis.
+If you want to run it, you will need a
+Kraken2 database.
 [Here](https://github.com/bhattlab/phanta/blob/main/databases.md) is a list of
 databases that are made available with the tool.
 You can download and extract
 the tarball following the documentation for the tool.

-#### CheckM database
+### CheckM database

 You will also need to download the database for checkM.
 This is available through
 Zenodo as well and can be downloaded and extracted like that: